lshah/Lajja/README.md

 ## myprojects

-Professionally I am a Software Quality Analyst but having worked with front-end throughout my career I have developed an interest in front-end web development especially HTML, CSS and Javascript.

-These are some of the projects I created while exploring front-end programming
+I create HTML, CSS and some times JS projects as a hobby.
+Here's a collection of some of the ones I like...

 [JS todo list](https://lshah.github.io/todolist/)